10.15.1.3 Switch Common/Basic

 Display when selecting [Double Touch] from [Delay Action].

 Set the time from the first touch to the start of accepting the second touch.
-The value can be from 0.1 to 30.0 seconds.
+The value range is from 0.1 to 30.0 seconds.

 Delay Time